 Don’t come back worse- they need to know what effects them and give them ownership of it

-Plodding is shitty heavy and forward
+Plodding is terrible heavy and forward

 Coach’s eye hudl app